 Recommended for: Instructors that are accustomed to the Google Suite that want a quick and easy survey with basic reporting capabilities.

 Google Forms can be used to design anonymous surveys, providing long-form or multiple choice questions, basic Likert-scale answer keys, and basic statistical data.
-VPTL Evaluations offers premade short, long, and end-term evaluation forms.
+A number of premade short, long, and end-term evaluation forms are available.

 Users of the Google Form are asked to Copy the Google Form to your own Google Drive so that the form and collected data is owned by you.
 To do this: